wrkstrm-finance/common-broker/AGENDA.md

 # CommonBroker AGENDA

-Note: Maintain this agenda live in `.wrkstrm/clia` at the CommonBroker project root.
+Note: Maintain this agenda live in `.clia` at the CommonBroker project root.
 Create the directory if missing so CLIA tooling and agents can surface current work.